Omni-R1: Towards the Unified Generative Paradigm for Multimodal Reasoning: Method

 \subsubsection{Bootstrapping Step-wise Visualization}

-As illustrated in Figure~\ref{fig:training_frameworks}, Omni-R1-Zero starts from text-only Chain-of-Thought (CoT) seeds and constructs synthetic interleaved trajectories via step-wise visualization, generating one image for each reasoning step (Text Step $k$ $\rightarrow$ Image Step $k$) and assembling them with the same control-token template as Omni-R1.
+As illustrated in Figure~\ref{fig:training_frameworks}, Omni-R1-Zero starts from text-only Chain-of-Thought (CoT) seeds and constructs synthetic interleaved trajectories via step-wise visualization, generating one image by the base model itself for each reasoning step (Text Step $k$ $\rightarrow$ Image Step $k$) and assembling them with the same control-token template as Omni-R1.

 These synthetic traces are not intended to be perfect supervision, but rather to teach the interleaved reasoning format and expose intermediate multimodal states.